Solutions

 The GGE has since stalled without further progress.
 In July, the majority delegations got behind a promising draft - which was then stripped of all that promise by a persistent, blocking minority.
 By now, as Ray Acheson, Director of Disarmament at the Women's International League for Peace and Freedom (WILPF) put it, the CCW has proven itself to be a ‘road to nowhere’.

 Almost ten years since these discussions began, autonomous weapons are spreading fast, yet they remain unregulated.
 The world can no longer afford to wait for this Convention to get something done.
-States must find another forum through which to reach a protocol.
+States must find another forum through which to reach a legally-binding instrument.

 Our Common Agenda - The Future of the United Nations